MicrosoftDocs/winrt-api/windows.ui.xaml.controls/stackpanel_spacing.md

 ## -property-value

-The distance (in pixels) between stacked items.
+The uniform distance (in pixels) between stacked items.

 ## -remarks